kyechou/leagueoflegends/README.md

 ### Debian/Ubuntu

-You could use `make deb` to create the `.deb` package, and then install it with
+You could use `make deb` to create the `.deb` package, and then install it with the following command.

 ```sh
 sudo dpkg -i leagueoflegends.deb
 ```

+Note that the generated debian package does not have the dependency information, so please first install the required packages.

 ### Manual installation from source